The Input Data and Calculation Methodology section for Firms is the second section of the GIPS 2020 with the following key features:

 Alternatively, you can send your written responses to the GIPS Organization.

-In the next post, we review the changes to Input Data and Calculation Methodology for Firms.
+In the next post, we review the changes to Composite & Pooled Fund Maintenance for Firms.